Toblerone and Roasted Almonds. Is There Anything Better?

 Be patient when making it.
 It is much easier when the chocolate is at room temperature.
 And make sure you allow enough time for each branch layer to set firmly in the fridge before assembling.

-Let’s Lunch (#LetsLunch) is a twitter-based virtual lunch club where anyone interested can join this monthly ‘lunch date’.
+This was originally posted for Let’s Lunch (#LetsLunch), a twitter-based virtual lunch club where anyone interested can join this monthly ‘lunch date’.
 A topic is posted at the beginning of the month, everyone now takes it in turns, and all posts are made on the same day by this random but lovely group of food bloggers, writers and people who just love cooking from all around the world.
 Anyone can join at any time – just join us on twitter by searching and adding the hashtag #LetsLunch.
 Check out the others’ posts – they are wonderful!

 Lisa’s Chocolate Almond Tree on Monday Morning Cooking Club